Tips for success

 - It helps prevent a flat spot on the head

 For more ideas check out @nicole_kidsphysio on Instagram

 This information is intended to support, not replace, discussion with your doctor or healthcare professionals.
 Every effort is made to ensure this information is up to date, accurate and easy to understand.
 Healthy Hips Australia accepts no responsibility for any inaccuracies, information perceived as misleading.
 This can be reproduce with acknowledgement to Healthy Hips Australia.
 Handouts are available to download free of charge at www.healthyhipsaustralia.org.au

 Developed by Healthy Hips Australia July 2020.
-Revised June 2021.
+Last revised November 2021.